Bates College: Research and faculty

+As of 2026, Bates has 9:1 student-faculty ratio and the average class size is about fifteen students.
+All tenured faculty possess the highest degree in their field.
+Full-time professors at the college received an average total compensation of $123,066 in 2015, with salaries and benefits varying from field to field and position to position, putting faculty pay in the top 17% of all public and private universities.
+The college's Harward Center is its main research entity for community-based research and offers fellowships to students.
+According to a 2001 study, Bates' economics department was the most cited liberal arts department in the United States.

 According to the U.S. National Science Foundation, the college received $1.15 million in grants, fellowships, and R&D stipends for research.
-The college spent $1,584,000 in 2014 on research and development.
+The college spent $1.58 million in 2014 on research and development.
 The Bates Student Research Fund was established for students completing independent research or capstones.
-STEM grants are offered to students in the science, engineering, technology and mathematics fields who wish to showcase their research at professional conferences or national laboratories.
+STEM grants are offered to students in the science, engineering, technology and mathematics fields.
 Independent research grants from the college can range from $300 to over $200,000 for a three-year research program depending on donor or agency.
-The college's Harward Center is its main research entity for community-based research and offers fellowships to students.
-According to a 2001 study, Bates' economics department was the most cited liberal arts department in the United States.